Speak Your Mind: The Speech Continuation Task as a Probe of Voice-Based Model Bias: Results and Discussion

 \textbf{Effect of VQ:} Fig.~\ref{fig:text_metrics} reveals variations on \SP: between Creaky and other VQ for Female with SpiritLM Expr., and between Modal and other VQ for Male with VAE-GSLM; on \AC: between Modal and other VQ for Female with SpiritLM Base, and between Breathy and other VQ for VAE-GSLM.
 These appear as isolated outliers in our statistical model, which shows no VQ effect.
 Yet the low VQ similarity across models suggests this reflects model limitations rather than absence of bias.
 VQ may emerge as a bias source once models capture it more effectively.

 \textbf{Effect of Gender:} We observe systematic gender effects across all three metrics with VAE-GSLM only, as displayed by the black rectangles on Fig.~\ref{fig:text_metrics}.
 This supports our hypothesis that SC models can exhibit voice-driven gender bias.
-Notably, such effects appear only in the model capable of reproducing speaker voices with reasonable similarity.
-Limitations: Potential artefacts might be introduced through VQ modification, errors in ASR and LLM-judge outputs.
-Code and datasets will be released upon acceptance.
+Notably, such effects appear only in the model capable of reproducing speaker voices with reasonable similarity. \textbf{Limitations}: Potential artefacts might be introduced through VQ modification, errors in ASR and judge LLM scores.
+We acknowledge that all speech prompts are synthetically generated and may lack the natural variability of real human speech.
+Our evaluation dataset is available at: \url{https://shreeharsha-bs.github.io/speech-continuation-model-evaluations}